VilainLab/CBU/leadership.md

 ---
 layout: page
-title: Leadership
 menu: header
 ---

-### The leadership of the CBU is composed of:
+The leadership of the CBU is composed of:

 Dr. Eric Vilain - Director of Center for Genetic Medicine Research